 The traveller shake their head and listen adroitly; the voice, closer now, repeats its mantra. ‘ We are close to Ijen’, it intones solemnly, ‘Watch out for jaguars, snakes and paranormal activity.’

 The traveller, roused to consciousness, looks askance at the voice’s source.
 The vaguest of silhouettes passed by; it’s clear they are rising but such is the gloop of darkness it’s impossible to tell at what speed.

 ‘Last time I was here, I heard chanting behind me,’ the voice continued.
-‘I was alone and the place was deserted.
+‘I was alone, the place deserted.
 This was on the approach to the crater, where you will be.
 I came back to the car and lay down to sleep but woke up.
 Something was on my chest, crushing me.
-I turned the light on and there was nothing there, but the chanting continued.’
+I turned the light on, and there was nothing there, but the chanting continued.’

 A brief pause.
 ‘One of you will see a ghost today,’ the voice added, the depth of its message compensating for the dearth of emotion.
 Up above, the moon began its slow descent toward the horizon.